 With support from CLM you can improve your grey fleet management processes and decrease financial risks.

 Grey fleet management raises a number of issues for many businesses, not least the duty of care the company owes to its employees who drive on company business, along with a responsibility to the public at large.
 The following duty of care responsibilities should be considered as part of your grey fleet management strategy:

-- Current Health and Safety Regulations – ensuring that every grey fleet car associated with your business is fit for purpose.
+- Current Health and Safety Regulations – ensuring that all grey fleet vehicles associated with your business are fit for purpose.